 2. Dont expose them to the full moon

 A five-volume manga written and illustrated by Touya Tobina.
 The first volume was published in 2009, wrapping up in 2013.

-Now Takamichi is sixteen years old, a high schooler and an active Demon Hunter.
-Snow and Night (who have aged at the same rate as dogs) are teenagers who can't wait to enroll in the same school as their mistress, following her in their human forms to protect her from harm.
+Now Takamichi is sixteen years old, a high school student and an active Demon Hunter... while her familiars (who have aged at the same rate as dogs) are teenagers that can't wait to enroll in the same school as their mistress.
+Snow and Night are determined to follow Takamichi and protect her from harm.
 But are they truly ready to go off leash...?

 Tropes present in Jiu Jiu:

 - A Girl and Her X: A girl and her two shapeshifting, demon-fighting, half-beast werewolf familiars.
 Takamichi was devastated by her beloved twin brother's death, and the sudden focus placed on her as the heir to the family legacy of demon-fighting (when she'd previously been ignored and told she was of zero value to her clan) caused her to retreat emotionally.
 Being made responsible for Snow and Night gave her an outlet for the love & care she had only ever been able to express for her brother, and protecting the duo gave her a purpose in life beyond her family's work.
 As for Snow & Night: they are totally devoted to Takamichi, having been raised by her since puppy-hood.
 They want to see her succeed in her hunts, but more importantly they want to keep her safe and stay by her side.
 Snow and Night are the only people in the world who have shown Takamichi unconditional love since her brother, and Takamichi is everything to the two jiu jiu.